RobertAlbus/chuck/Project/R2D50/readme.md

 - If I further encapsulate the KeyIndexer I could
   - wrap the patterns and StepSequencer into the abstraction
   - optimize to reduce writing the selected pattern to the step sequencer EVERY SAMPLE
+- the audio file I wrote to disk is clipping.
+I would benefit a lot from streamlined mixing utilities.